React Migration in Calendar Component

 <Calendar weekNumber={true}></Calendar>

 The weekNumber prop is supported in both EJ2 React and React.
-It specifies whether the week number of the year is displayed in the Calendar.

 Props: weekRule